wilsontelab/agFree-docs/docs/11_genome-resources/00_genome-resources.md

 digest these custom reference genotype graphs.

-In many downstream steps you will specify actions by the type of reference you are using, e.g., `align genome` vs. `align genotype`.
+In many downstream steps you will specify actions by the type of reference you are using, e.g., `af align genome` vs. `af align genotype`.